jannec22/proxy-server/README.md

   - CacheFile
     - holds raw file and manages naming and expiration time of the cached file

+### How it works
+Basically Proxy class holds a SocketServer instnce and waits in a loop for arriving connections.

+when connection is established (accepted) a new thread is created with the new instance of ProxyClient.

+Proxy Client opens a stream from the client and reads the first line of the request. then it checks cache and if there is a matching not expired cache file it is returned instantly to the client.

+In other case ProxyClient parses url from the request and extracts host and port number of a server with the resource.

+Then it connects to the server and send the exact request that it received from the client.
+After that, a new stream is opened to read all the response and parallely forward it to the client and cache if possible.

+At the end sockets and streams are flushed and closed.

 # Configuration

 default configuration: